ChestersGarage/cacti-aio/README.md

 * On the source installation...
 * Open a console to the container, if applicable.
-* Dump out a backup of the necessary data.
+* Dump out a backup of the necessary data:

 ```
 mysqldump -uroot -pmysql_root_password cacti > /var/backups/cacti-mysql-data.sql